Vertebrobasilar insufficiency: Pathology

 VBI results from narrowing of posterior circulation arteries, known as stenosis.
 The most common cause of arterial stenosis is atherosclerosis, however other pathologies such as fibromuscular dysplasia, dissection, trauma or external compression may occur.
 Atherosclerotic plaque can rupture, resulting in a source of emboli.
 These emboli can cause TIAs or strokes in the areas of the brain supplied by the affected artery.

 Where stenosis is severe, abrupt changes in blood pressure can temporarily result in inadequate flow through the stenosis, causing symptoms that are usually very brief.
 A common cause is orthostatic hypotension which results in a fall in blood pressure when the patient changes posture and may be exacerbated by medicines (particularly antihypertensives), dehydration and heat.
 In reality, orthostatic hypotension can cause vague symptoms (e.g. dizziness) which are similar to those caused by VBI; VBI should only be considered where the stenosis is severe and/or there are focal neurological symptoms specific to the posterior circulation.

 VBI may also result from altered blood flow as seen in subclavian steal syndrome.

 VBI is described as a cause of symptoms that occur with changes to head position.
 Rotational vertebral artery syndrome (sometimes referred to as Bow Hunter's Syndrome) results from vertebral artery compression on rotating the neck.
 The commonest cause is a bone spur from a cervical vertebra, in combination with disease in the opposite vertebral artery.
 Rotational vertebral artery syndrome is rare.

 Diagnosis

 The diagnosis of posterior circulation stroke or TIA can be made on the basis of history and physical examination, which should include exclusion of alternative causes for the patient's symptoms and consideration of risk factors for atherosclerosis.
 To confirm VBI, imaging studies of the posterior circulation can be performed.
 CT is often the first study performed in acute stroke or TIA, as it is effective at excluding intracranial haemorrhage, however MRI is better at detecting ischemic strokes in the posterior distribution.
 CT angiography and Magnetic Resonance Angiography (MRA) can be used to detect atherosclerosis and other diseases in the posterior circulation arteries.
 Both can over-estimate stenosis.

-It is also important to remember that atherosclerosis is a common finding, and its presence does not confirm that this was the cause of the patient's symptoms.
+Atherosclerosis is a common finding, and its presence does not confirm that this was the cause of the patient's symptoms.